tjoyner/ofvioletsandlicorice/chapter5.md

 Daniel nodded and said, "A few steps would also be good for Flop."

-He finished eating the salad and a bit of castelmagno cheese, and drinking his glass of Nebbiolo, while Amalia was conversing with some customers.
+He finished eating the salad and a bit of Castelmagno cheese, and drinking his glass of Nebbiolo, while Amalia was conversing with some customers.

 Daniel got up and went to the front door to smoke a cigarette.
 Flop was hopping up and down, sniffing the walls.
 With a peach-colored cape, Amalia appeared in the doorway of the *Tastevin*.